practicalli/spacemacs/clojure-repl/refresh-restart-repl.md

 ## Issues with Clojure reload
-When modifing two namespaces that depend on each other, the namespaces must be reload in the correct order to avoid compilation errors.
+When modifying two namespaces that depend on each other, the namespaces must be reload in the correct order to avoid compilation errors.

 Removing definitions from a source file does not remove those stale definitions from a running REPL.
 Code that uses those stale definitions will continue to work, but will break the next time you restart the REPL.